sedlawrence/galbispectra/README.md

 More precisely, SONG (Second Order Non-Gaussianity) is a second-order Boltzmann code, as it solves the Einstein and Boltzmann equations up to second order in the cosmological perturbations; the physics, mathematics and numerics of SONG are described extensively in G. Pettinari's publicly available [PhD thesis][10], especially in Chapters 5 and 6.

-The main additions with respect to galbispectra are modifications or the addition of the following files
+The main additions with respect to SONG are modifications or the addition of the following files

 - galbispectra2.c
 - galbispectra2.h